Customer Experience and lead generation, yes really

-As marketers, we have more ways to observe our customers’ behavior and can leverage tools like marketing automation, Web analytics, and CRM systems to help us manage all this complexity.
+As marketers, we have more ways to observe customer behavior and can leverage tools like marketing automation, analytics, machine learning, and CRM systems to help us manage all this complexity.

 The complexity found in things like Marketing-qualified leads (MQLs), Sales-qualified leads (SQLs), opportunities, lead engagement scores, and other KPIs are helpful to see trends and measure what we deem important to us, but something is often missing.